seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **KING OF FRANCE**
 We'll give them present audience.
 Go, and bring them.

-*Exeunt Messenger and certain Lords*
+*Exeunt Messenger and Constable*

-You see this chase is hotly follow'd, friends.
+You see this chase is hotly follow'd, boy.

 **DAUPHIN**
 Turn head, and stop pursuit; for coward dogs